 What is the state-required amount of auto insurance I need in Iowa?

-If you live and drive in Iowa, you must carry liability insurance known as 20/40/15 with the following minimum coverage amounts:
+If you live and drive in Iowa, you must carry at least the minimum required levels of liability coverages:

 - $20,000 for bodily injury per person